Frequently asked questions.

 What is the cost?

-We expect the team fee for 13u and above to be about $3,000 to $3,500 while the 11u and 12u fee will be less.
-The team fee will be split into 10 monthly payments.
 For first-year players there are jerseys, helmet and bag to buy.
 The estimated cost for uniforms, helmet, bag, etc is $375 over the first year.

 One key difference with Mission is the amount of off-season and in-season development training we offer for pitching, catching, hitting and speed/strength training.
 Group training is offered during the Fall, Winter and Summer seasons at no additional cost.